petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 This is analogous to climbing a ladder one small step at a time instead of taking one big jump.

+A core mindset shift is from thinking of a bunch of disparate artifacts created in discrete phases to the project itself as a whole that evolves continuously.
+It may reach milestones along the way, but the project is the most important unit.

 In research,
 to shift from large batch to small batch flows,